Lasya356/power-outages/README.md

 - One-Hot Encoded

   - # `nerc region`
-  - As seen in the heatmap from the Univariate
+  - As seen in the heatmap from the Bivariate Analysis section, some NERC regions seems to have higher prevalence of

   - `year`